AidanGJ/ReactLotion/README.md

 ## Bonous points
 - Tags.
 They need to be searchable.
 That is, when a user is picking a tag for a note, the application should suggest similar tags
-- Sorting and searching for the notes
+- Sorting and searching for the notes"# ReactLotion"